russhustle/leetpattern/docs/md/3075_maximize_happiness_of_selected_children.md

 ## 3075.
-Maximize Happiness Of Selected Children
+Maximize Happiness of Selected Children